F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## Overview

 NextGenRoute Controller uses extenedConfigMap for extending the native resources (routes/ingress).
 Routes are extended using ConfigMap in this preview release.
-It also adds support for multi-partition.
+It also adds support for multi-partition and policy CR.

 ## Multiple VIP and Partition support for routes